sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/snowflake/snowflake-keypair.rst

   ..
 Note:: 1.
 Make Sure Sparkflows User Login (Using Key-Pair) should have sufficient privilege of Snowflake resources.

-       2. Make Sure that for Execution mode, Snowflake key pair is accessible to EMR or any specific Compute engine.
+       2. Please ensure that for the selected execution mode, the Snowflake key pair is accessible to the compute environment being used — such as Amazon EMR or any other specific compute engine.

 Documentation